StatsWithR/book/docs/02-inference-02-conjugate.md

 Note that $\lambda$ is both the mean and the variance of the Poisson random variable.
 It is obvious that $\lambda$ must be greater than zero, because it represents the mean number of counts, and the variance should be greater than zero (except for constants, which have zero variance).

-\BeginKnitrBlock{example}<div class="example"><span class="example" id="ex:Poisson"><strong>(\#ex:Poisson)</strong></span>Famously, von Bortkiewicz used the Poisson distribution to study the number of Prussian cavalrymen who were kicked to death by a horse each year.
+\BeginKnitrBlock{example}<div class="example"><span class="example" id="exm:Poisson"><strong>(\#exm:Poisson) </strong></span>Famously, von Bortkiewicz used the Poisson distribution to study the number of Prussian cavalrymen who were kicked to death by a horse each year.
 This is count data over the course of a year, and the events are probably independent, so the Poisson model makes sense.

 He had data on 15 cavalry units for the 20 years between 1875 and 1894, inclusive.
 The total number of cavalrymen who died by horse kick was 200.